 - No specialized support

-Then there's Rippling, the only native global payroll software and HRIS that helps you manage every aspect of your global workforce in the same system.
+Rippling is the only native global payroll software and HRIS that helps you manage every aspect of your global workforce in the same system.
 You can pay employees across countries in local currencies in a single pay run, allowing you to process payments in a fraction of the time of a conventional aggregator.

 What's more, Rippling is built to support every stage of your company's growth.
 Whether you're starting small and only hiring international contractors, or are looking to expand your global footprint by managing foreign employees with your own local entities, you can keep the same payroll system—even as your tactics change.